 Emeco products are handmade.
 Machines are used, but the biggest part of the production is done with tools and by hand.
-That is why 50 hands and four hours work is needed for a single chair.
-Another eight hours are added to this when the chair is to be polished.
+That is why 50 hands and four hours work are needed for a single chair.
+Another eight hours are added to this when the chair is polished.
 This makes every chair a unique article.

-Emeco’s chairs consist of 80% recycled aluminium, which is good for the environment.
+Emeco chairs consist of 80% recycled aluminum, which is good for the environment.
 However skilled manual processing isn’t easy: 77 work steps are needed to produce one of Emeco’s chairs.
-However the results are high-quality chairs that win you over in terms of quality as well as design.
-The special aluminium is rust-free, extremely light and extremely strong: Emeco’s chairs have a life span of 150 years.
+However the results are high-quality chairs - among them the worldwide known Navy chair & Emeco's Navy counter stool - that win you over in terms of quality as well as design.
+The special aluminum is rust-free, surprisingly light and extremely durable: That's why Emeco’s chairs have a life span of 150 years.

 Website by Emeco